-- 6.01 One (1) steward and one (1) alternate will be recognized as Union representatives for employees in Simcoe County.
-However, the Steward's and Alternate's union duties will not unduly interfere with the normal routine of work except where otherwise specified in this Agreement. - 6.02 The Union shall notify the Employer in writing of the names of the steward and alternate before they will be recognized by the Employer. - 6.03 In order to facilitate the handling of grievances, a Union steward shall be entitled to leave his/her work station during working hours without loss of pay provided that: - a) he/she has obtained the prior consent of his/her immediate supervisor, which shall not be unreasonably denied; and - b) the time is devoted to the prompt handling of grievances. - 6.04 Bargaining Committee: The Union shall form a committee for the purpose of negotiating a renewal of this Collective Agreement.
-The committee shall be comprised of one member of the bargaining unit and a representative of the Union.
-Such employee shall be allowed reasonable time off without pay in order to attend negotiating meetings with the Employer.
+- 6.01 Three (3) stewards will be recognized as union representatives for employees in the Ottawa Region, one (1) located in the city paper group and two (2) located in the valley group: (1) one located in rural north (Renfrew, Arnprior & Carleton Place) and one (1) located in rural south (Perth, Smiths Falls & Kemptville).
+However, the Steward's union duties will not unduly interfere with the normal routine of work except where otherwise specified in this Agreement.
+The employer agrees to allow the necessary time for stewards to travel to various locations to investigate and handle grievances under Article 7. - 6.02 The Union shall notify the Employer in writing of the names of the stewards before they will be recognized by the Employer.

+- 6.03 In order to facilitate the handling of grievances, a Union steward shall be entitled to leave his/her work station during working hours without loss of pay provided that: - a) he/she has obtained the prior consent of his/her immediate supervisor, which shall not be unreasonably denied; and - b) the time is devoted to the prompt handling of grievances. - 6.04 Bargaining Committee: The Union shall form a committee for the purpose of negotiating a renewal of this Collective Agreement.
+The committee shall be comprised of two (2) members of the bargaining unit and a representative of the Union.
+Such employee shall be allowed reasonable time off without pay in order to attend negotiating meetings with the Employer